 We don't run a headphone lab, and we don't pretend to.
 These rankings synthesize published measurements from independent test outlets — ANC attenuation, frequency response, latency — with long-term owner reports on comfort and reliability across commuting, office, and home use.
 Where the evidence is thin or conflicting, we say so instead of inventing certainty.

-Real-world battery figures below are estimates: the rated spec discounted by the 20–30% shortfall independent tests consistently find at typical volume with ANC enabled — the conditions most people actually use their headphones in, not the "ANC off, low volume" conditions that produce manufacturer spec sheet numbers.
+Battery figures below come from published lab measurements (SoundGuys, GSMArena) where they exist, run at moderate volume with ANC on — the conditions most people actually use their headphones in, not the "ANC off, low volume" conditions that produce manufacturer spec sheet numbers.

 The trade-off is sound quality at high volumes and audio transparency (the pass-through mode for ambient awareness, useful for office use).
 The highs can be slightly harsh on dense mixes above 75% volume, and the transparency mode sounds more artificial than Sony's premium line.
 For 90% of listening use cases — podcasts, music at moderate volume, video calls — neither limitation matters.